Blakeefuller/Genrefy/README.md

-File project for Cs 494 by Blake Fuller, Jason Ho, John Nguyen
+React App powered by Spotify API by Blake Fuller, Jason Ho, and John Nguyen